 Some will argue that Pimento (or Pimiento, they’re both acceptable and mean the same thing) Cheese should contain cream cheese, but I disagree.
 The simple, affordable ingredients really do allow for the flavors of each component to come through.

-Make sure to also check out our Pea Salad recipe!
+Make sure to also check out our Pea Salad recipe and this tasty Jalapeno Artichoke Dip!

 Ingredients